jpe442/bubbleSwarm/README.md

   - score display

-  - start, pause and restart buttons
+  - dashboard with start, pause and restart buttons

   - an About modal describing basic rules